Which Should You Use, Wix or WordPress? 8 Things to Know

 Built-in functionality is a major factor to consider when evaluating website building platforms — but it's not the only factor.

 Since even the most feature-rich platforms cannot meet the needs of every site owner, most platforms have third-party extensions.
-Both Wix and WordPress offer them — Wix calls them "add-ons" and WordPress "plugins" — so that site owners are able to add features or extend the platform's functionality to meet their unique needs.
+Both Wix and WordPress offer them — Wix calls them "apps" and WordPress "plugins" — so that site owners are able to add features or extend the platform's functionality to meet their unique needs.
 Let's compare their selections below.

 Wix Plugins